Skip to content

 max_size25G (raised, never lowered)The default 5 GiB thrashes once several worktrees + cross-compile caches share it, re-causing cold misses

-For the script’s own initial build it also exports CCACHE_BASEDIR (the longest common ancestor of the main tree and the worktree, so it works even for out-of-tree paths like /tmp/foo) and CCACHE_NOHASHDIR=1.
+For the script’s own initial build it also exports CCACHE_BASEDIR (the longest common ancestor of the main tree and the worktree, so it works even for out-of-tree paths like /tmp/foo), CCACHE_NOHASHDIR=1, and CCACHE_SLOPPINESS.

 Caveat: hash_dir=false is global, so cached objects carry whichever DW_AT_comp_dir (debug source path) compiled them first.
 For throwaway dev worktrees this is cosmetic, but gdb inside a worktree may point at the main-tree paths.
 If you do serious in-worktree debugging, build that target with CCACHE_DISABLE=1.